mahaloz/ike/src/2_operating_systems/introduction.md

 higher level of **privilege** than a normal program, but it is also at a higher level of privilege than an admin.
 The kernel is the god of this computing world, none come before it.

-Luckily, this god known as the kernel is benevolen and allows measly normal programs to use parts of it when needed.
+Luckily, this god known as the kernel is benevolent and allows measly normal programs to use parts of it when needed.
 Let's take my favorite game [minecraft](https://minecraft.net) as an example.

 ### Minecraft as an example